SECTION .0400 ā ACCREDITATION OF CRIMINAL JUSTICE SCHOOLS AND TRAINING COURSES

 (4) The Education and Training Committee recommends to the full Commission at its next regularly scheduled meeting the approval or denial of accreditation for the applicant institution or agency.

-(e) The Commission shall suspend or revoke a school's accreditation when it finds that the school has failed to meet or continuously maintain any requirement, standard, or procedure for school or course accreditation.
-The Commission, by and through the Probable Cause Committee, shall summarily suspend the accreditation of a criminal justice school if the public health, safety, or welfare requires action pursuant to G.S.
+(e) The Commission, by and through the Probable Cause Committee, shall summarily suspend the accreditation of a criminal justice school if the public health, safety, or welfare requires action pursuant to G.S.
 150B-3.

 (1) For the purpose of considering a summary suspension of accreditation, the Probable Cause Committee shall meet only during its regularly scheduled quarterly meeting or upon notice given by mail, telephone, or other means not less than 48 hours in advance of the meeting;

-(3) Upon oral notification to the executive officer or officers of the institution or agency sponsoring any criminal justice training program or course of instruction by the Director that the accreditation of a school is being summarily suspended by written order, the school shall not perform any duties or conduct any courses requiring accreditation by the Commission;
+(2) This summary suspension shall be effective on the date specified in the order of the summary suspension.
+A summary suspension becomes effective upon oral notification to the executive officer or officers of the institution or agency sponsoring any criminal justice training program or course of instruction by the Director that the accreditation of the school is being summarily suspended.
+The school shall not perform any duties or conduct any courses requiring accreditation by the Commission;

-(4) The Director shall send a report of all summary suspensions for a formal hearing before the Probable Cause Committee at the next scheduled Commission meeting.
+(4) The summary suspension shall be returned for a full hearing before the Probable Cause Committee at the next scheduled Commission meeting.

 Eff.
 January 1, 1981;